janverschelde/PHCpack/src/doc/source/refman.rst

 The Padé approximants in turn lead to more accurate predictors and path trackers, exported by ``phc -u``.

+The distinction should be made between

+* :index:`apriori step size control`; and

+* :index:`aposteriori step size control`.

+The aposteriori step size control adjusts the step size based on the convergence of Newton's method, used as the corrector.
+The apriori step size control applies the ratio theorem of Fabry to detect the nearest singularity and a criterion based on the curvature of the paths to estimate the distance to the nearest solution path;
+combined with Padé approximants to predict the next point on the solution path.

 Polyhedral End Games
 --------------------